-Kalsi Seals-brand rotary seals have been used in rotary control devices (RCDs) for a number of years.
+Kalsi Seals-brand rotary seals have been used in rotating control devices (RCDs) for many years.
 Prior to this year, however, usage has been restricted to lubricant overpressure type RCDs, where the lubricant supply provides seal lubricant at a pressure that is several hundred psi greater than the pressure of the wellbore.
-A pair of Kalsi Seals is required in such systems.
-One seal to retain the pressurized seal lubricant, and the other to partition the wellbore fluid from the seal lubricant.
+A pair of Kalsi Seals is required in such systems: One seal to retain the pressurized seal lubricant, and the other to partition the wellbore fluid from the seal lubricant.